-- > We own a modern, high quality fleet of dry bulk carriers. - > Our fleet includes groups of sister ships, providing operational and scheduling flexibility, as well as cost efficiencies. - > We have an experienced management team. - > We benefit from the experience and reputation of Diana Shipping Services S.A., our fleet manager. - > We benefit from strong relationships with members of the shipping and financial industries. - > We have a strong balance sheet and a low level of indebtedness.
+- > We own a modern, high quality fleet of dry bulk carriers. - > Our fleet includes groups of sister ships, providing operational and scheduling flexibility, as well as cost efficiencies. - > We have an experienced management team. - > We benefit from the experience and reputation of Diana Shipping Services S.A. and the relationship with Wilhelmsen Ship Management through the Diana Wilhelmsen Management Limited joint venture. - > We benefit from strong relationships with members of the shipping and financial industries. - > We have a strong balance sheet and a low level of indebtedness.